elementor/elementor-developers-docs/src/hooks/custom-query-filter.md

 ## Examples

-### Multiple Post Types in Posts Widget
+### Multiple Post Types in a Posts Widget

-Showing multiple post types in Posts Widget use the following code snippet:
+Show multiple post types in a posts widget using the following code snippet:

 ```php
 /**